-It is not unusual for damage to a leased vehicle to occur during the leasing period.
-It is therefore important to have the relevant damage to the vehicle repaired when returning the lease.
+It is not unusual for damage to a leased vehicle in the fleet to occur during the leasing period.
+It is therefore important to have the relevant defects in the vehicle repaired when the lease is returned .
 But does damage have to be repaired before the vehicle is returned?
-And what condition should the vehicle ideally be in when it is returned?
+And what damage is accepted when the lease is returned?
+We answer these and other questions in our article.

 The condition of the car on return of the lease

 Ideally, the vehicle should be in the same condition as agreed in the leasing contract when it is returned.
-However, this is the exception rather than the rule, as wear and tear is usually visible, especially if the vehicle has been driven for many kilometers.
-If the leased vehicle has been used only minimally during the term and is in excellent condition, the vehicle is almost as good as new and usually shows hardly any visible signs of use.
+However, this is the exception rather than the rule, as wear and tear is usually visible, especially if the vehicle has been driven for many kilometers, which can also affect the residual value of the vehicle.
+If the leased vehicle has only been used minimally during the term and is in excellent condition, the vehicle is almost as good as new and usually shows hardly any visible signs of use.

 Lease return: Depreciation due to excessive wear and tear